SnoringFrog/GitlabIntegrate/README.md

 ------
 GitlabIntegrate functions can be accessed via the menu (`Tools -> GitlabIntegrate`), with a keyboard shortcut (`Ctrl+Shift+X` on Windows/Linux, `Cmd+Shift+X` on Mac), or via the Command Palette (default: `Cmd+Shift+P` on Mac, `Ctrl+Shift+P` on Windows/Linux).
 All GLI commands in the command palette begin with "GLI:".

+**Edit Issue In View**: This mode opens the selected issue for editing in a separate view.
+To save your changes, simply close the tab.

-**Command Arguments**: When entering a command, arguments must be comma-separated.
+**Command Arguments**: When entering a command through the status/input bar, arguments must be comma-separated.
 All potential arguments are listed to the left of the input box within parentheses.
 Arguments in square brackets ([]) are optional.

 **Optional and Keyword Arguments**: Optional arguments may be specified as keyword arguments by prepending the argument value with its name and an unescaped equals sign (E.g., to create a new issue called "test_issue" and assign it to the user "robert" without specifying a description, you would type `test_issue, assign_to=username` into the `Create Issue` input box).
 If no keywords are specified, the arguments are processed left to right.
 With the exception of labels, every argument is represented by its keyword in the prompt.